ch-stark/blog1506/acm/README3.md

 Note that as in previous patterns, it is possible to have managed clusters sets that are either dedicated or shared between application development teams.
 Either way, appropriate guardrails should be put in place by the global hub and delegated cluster administrators to prevent any undesirable interaction patterns.
 Tools such as Gatekeeper (included with RHACM), Kyverno and others can help in this space, along with appropriate RHACM Policies to harden the cluster security posture which can be found <a href="https://github.com/open-cluster-management-io/policy-collection/tree/main/policygenerator/policy-sets/community/" rel="nofollow">here</a>.

-In addition to addressing complex multi-tenancy requirements, other reasons for considering a multi-hub topology include business continuity from a large-scale disaster.
+In addition to addressing organizational multi-tenancy requirements, other reasons for considering a multi-hub topology include business continuity in the event of a large-scale disaster.

 ## Conclusion